Doctorate of Philosophy in Social Work: Indiana University

 She welcomes partnerships and collaborations with students and community stakeholders that strengthen individual well-being, not-for-profit organizational capacity and community quality of life.

 Community development and housing issues; housing loss; foreclosure; disenfranchised grief

-Student-faculty research collaborations: experience of women who were incarcerated and participated in post-secondary education; experience of older adults participating in a life review writing group; experience of Transgender individuals living in Appalachia; socio-economic and diversity considerations of adventure therapy programs
+Student-faculty research collaborations: the experience of women who were incarcerated and participated in post-secondary education; the experience of older adults participating in a life review writing group; the experience of Transgender individuals living in Appalachia; socio-economic and diversity considerations of adventure therapy programs

 Scholarship of teaching and learning; high-impact practices; team-based learning; service learning

 Presentations and Publications (* denotes graduate student co-author):

 Snyder, M. M., Murphy-Nugen, A. B., Rose, A. J., Wells, G. M., & MacKusick, C. (2017).
 Implementation of competency based educational strategies into a first-year seminar for interprofessional healthcare science majors.
 The Internet Journal of Allied Health Sciences and Practice, 15(3), Article 4.
 [Peer-Reviewed]

 Murphy-Nugen, A. B., & Beck, D. H. (2016).
 Juxtaposing dreams and loss: The lived experience of homeownership and foreclosure.
 Advances in Social Work, 17(2), 304-329. doi:10.18060/20524 [Peer-Reviewed]